alanw10/spotify-shuffle/README.md

-~because this was meant for personal use, it might be a little buggy, or might not work if you tried to use it.
+~ meant for personal use, it might be a little buggy